-- 1. As this Commission previously found, the information about ADS's operation and financial data; actual and potential investment levels; electric use and pricing information and employment figures and plans related to the development of its Ohio campuses constitutes trade secret information under Ohio law; - 2.
-ADS does not and has not shared this trade secret information with the general public and it has taken and continues to take steps to prevent the disclosure of this information: - 3.
-ADS would be at a competitive disadvantage against its competitors and in the marketplace worldwide if this trade secret information becomes publicly available; and - 4.
-Disclosure of the confidential information could result in misuse of this confidential, proprietary and trade secret information.
+As the Commission previously found, the information about ADS's operation and financial data, actual and potential investment levels, electric use and pricing information and employment figures and plans related to the development of its Ohio campuses, constitutes trade secret information under Ohio law.
+ADS has not shared this trade secret information with the general public, and it continues to take steps to prevent the disclosure of this information.
+ADS would be at a competitive disadvantage against its competitors and in the marketplace worldwide if this trade secret information becomes publicly available.
+Disclosure of the confidential information could result in misuse of this confidential, proprietary, and trade secret information.